-Nevertheless, given its limited level, GCSE could only serve as a starting point for our EM people learning Chinese.
-The Government still needs to formulate a "Learning Chinese as a second language policy", i.e., to provide tailor-made and systematic curriculum, so that they could enhance their Chinese gradually.
+Up until now, it seems that GCSE Chinese is the highest level our EM Chinese learners could attain, albeit students or adults.
+Yet GCSE Chinese might not be enough when we talk about competitiveness in the labour market.
+It could only serve as a starting point for our EM people learning Chinese.
+At the end of the day, the Government still needs to formulate a "Learning Chinese as a second language policy", i.e., to provide tailor-made and systematic curriculum, so that they could enhance their Chinese gradually.

 In the long run, we consider it is necessary to introduce a benchmark test, as endorsed by the Legislative Council during a motion debate held last November, so that all the non-Chinese people could sit in the test and gain a Chinese qualification widely recognized by employers, as well as the community as a whole.